RoseLeBlood/MiniThread/CONTRIBUTING.md

 # Contributing to MiniThread

-We would love for you to contribute to OpenThread and help make it even better than it is today!
+We would love for you to contribute to MiniThread and help make it even better than it is today!
 As a contributor, here are the guidelines we would like you to follow.

 - [1 Code of Conduct](#code-of-conduct)
 - [2 Bugs](#bugs)